Genghis1227/guide_eap_proxy/README.md

 ## Setup

-Install WinSCP (https://winscp.net/eng/index.php) - To transfer files
+Install [WinSCP](https://winscp.net/eng/index.php) - To transfer files

-Install Putty (https://www.putty.org/) - To configure the router
+Install [Putty](https://www.putty.org/) - To configure the router

 From a reset ERL

 Plug in a computer to eth0

-Set IP of computer to 192.168.1.100, 255.255.255.0, 192.168.1.1 (https://www.thewindowsclub.com/change-ip-address-windows-10)
+Set IP of computer to 192.168.1.100, 255.255.255.0, 192.168.1.1 [How to: Change IP address in Windows](https://www.thewindowsclub.com/change-ip-address-windows-10)

 Login to the ERL EdgeOS by going to https://192.168.1.1 in your browser

-## Backup Original Configuration
+## Backup original configuration

 Backup config of the ERL (System > Back Up Config) - Old firmware